M7011E-django-unchained/bidding-system/README.md

 This will install all required packages and then run the program.

 # Note
-This is not supposed to be a full system for handling auctions or similar, just handling bids and biding in another larger project.
+This is not supposed to be a full system for handling auctions or similar, just handling bids and bidding in another larger project.
 In other words, this system alone is not doing anything useful.